bigdatagenomics/adam/README.md

 # Introduction

-Current genomic file formats are loosely defined and not designed for distributed processing.
+Current genomic file formats are not designed for distributed processing.
 ADAM addresses these problems by explicitly defining data formats as [Apache Avro](http://avro.apache.org) objects and storing them in [Parquet](http://parquet.io) files using [Apache Spark](http://spark.incubator.apache.org/).

 ## Explicitly defined format

-For example, the [Sequencing Alignment Map (SAM) and Binary Alignment Map (BAM) file specification](http://samtools.sourceforge.net/SAM1.pdf) defines a data format for storing reads from aligners.
+The [Sequencing Alignment Map (SAM) and Binary Alignment Map (BAM) file specification](http://samtools.sourceforge.net/SAM1.pdf) defines a data format for storing reads from aligners.
 The specification is well-written but provides no tools for developers to implement the format.
-Developers have to hand-craft source code to encode and decode the records.
-This error prone and an unneccesary hassle.
+Developers have to hand-craft source code to encode and decode the records which is error prone and an unneccesary hassle.

 In contrast, the [ADAM specification for storing reads](adam-format/src/main/resources/avro/adam.avdl)